Tags in ioL all fall into one of 4 main categories.

 <result:vector <add 1,1>>

-.
-In fact, ioL will implicitly wrap the result in either a vector or scalar tag whenever an instance name is attached to an ephemeral logic tag.
-(This also applies to field expressions like <theTitle:console.title>
+So instead of producing a result directly, the result is instead stored inside a newly created vector tag named result.
+In fact, ioL will implicitly wrap the result in either a vector or scalar tag whenever an instance name is attached to a transient logic tag.
+(This also applies to field expressions like <theTitle:console.title>.)

 So how does ioL know whether a vector or scalar is an appropriate choice for a particular tag or field value?
 The answer is ioL can't know with certainty how you will use the result or whether a vector or scalar will be a better choice, and will implicitly use a scalar for eq, join and ne tags, and a vector for all other tags.
 (Also, the result of the .@ operator is implicitly wrapped in either a scalar or a vector depending on whether one or multiple elements were requested.
 Meanwhile, the result of the .& operator is always a scalar.)